rohshall/podcaster-rs/README.md

 ```
 podcaster download
 ```
-Downloads latest 3 episodes of all podcasts.
+Downloads latest episode of all podcasts.

 `remote` shows the podcast episodes available for download.
 `download` downloads the podcast episodes.